pandichef/indjections/README.md

 1. `indjections` installation files are regular Python modules.
 So if you create a custom installer and drop it into `{project_root_directory}/indjections/packages/{package_name}.py`, then that's the version that will be used.
-1. `indjections` also includes a convenience utility (NOT IMPLEMETED YET) to monkey patch variables in installion files.
+1. `indjections` also includes a convenience utility to monkey patch variables in installion files.
 For example, say the default installer for `djangorestframework` has this definition...
 ```python
 TYPE_OF_SERIALIZER = "ModelSerializer"